Living in Cairo

 In the broader Cairo community, cultural activities include cinema (foreign language as well as Egyptian Arabic films), theater, and concerts.
-The Cairo Opera House stages performances by visiting companies from around the world, and there are regular weekly concerts performed by the Cairo Symphony during the winter.
+The Cairo Opera House stages performances by visiting companies from around the world, and there are regular weekly concerts performed by the Cairo symphony during the winter.
 Foreign and local cultural centers offer exhibits, language courses, films, recitals.
 Among them are the British Council, the Goethe Institute and the French Cultural Center.
 The American Research Center in Egypt (ARCE) offers a series of lectures and field trips in Egypt and abroad, as does the Egypt Exploration Society.
 The Netherlands-Flemish Institute in Cairo also offers weekly lectures and films.

 Community choral groups, including the Cairo Choral Society, perform a few times each year.
 Churches and religious groups offer social programs.
 The Maadi Women’s Guild arranges lectures as well as social and charitable activities.
 The Women’s Association of Cairo also sponsors activities, lectures, outings and philanthropic activities that help local charities.
-The Community Services Association (CSA), a non-profit American community organization located in Maadi, offers a variety of classes in subjects such as Arabic and French, art, cooking, physical fitness, Egyptian culture and cross-cultural communication.
+The Community Services Association (CSA), a non-profit American community organization located in Maadi, offers a variety of classes in subjects such as Arabic and French, art, cooking, physical fitness, Egyptian culture, and cross-cultural communication.
 It has a large lending library donated by members of the community.

 You may visit the AUC website for a list of the sports facilities on the New Cairo campus.
 Occasionally there are enough sports enthusiasts among the faculty to muster a team or two.
 Several faculty members play on teams in the men and women’s softball leagues in Maadi.
-There is also a Frisbee team!
-Swimming, sailing, golf and horseback riding are available at private clubs in Cairo, Giza and Maadi.
+There is also a Frisbee team! swimming, sailing, golf and horseback riding are available at private clubs in Cairo, Giza, and Maadi.
 Local residents may also swim at the big hotels, where rates vary.
 Gold’s Gym has locations in Maadi and downtown Cairo with special rates for AUC faculty members.
 Runners and walkers can join noncompetitive running groups.
 You may also buy a membership at sporting clubs.
-A detailed handout of sport facilities in Cairo will be provided to you upon arrival.
+A detailed handout of sports facilities in Cairo will be provided to you upon arrival.